Welcome to my Wingo card review.

 Once that’s complete, you are then qualified to start sharing the Wingo so that you and the person you are sharing it with can make $5.

-Not a bad deal for something free but is this actually safe?
+It’s not a bad deal for something free, but is this actually safe?

 I think you’re good to go if you stop at sharing the app but I wouldn’t give up any other information than what I just provided.